danintel/sawtooth-faq/consensus.rst

 What are the minimum number of nodes needed for PoET?
 ------------------------------------------
 PoET needs at least 3 nodes, but works best with at least 4 or 5 nodes.
 This is to avoid Z Test failures (a node winning too frequently).
 In production, to keep a blockchain safe, more nodes are always better, regardless of the consensus.
+10 nodes are good for internal testing.
+For production, have 2 nodes per identity.

 [PREVIOUS_ | HOME_ | NEXT_]